+Department faculty members are innovative leaders in the development and expansion of pharmacy patient care at partnering institutions and organizations.
 These faculty members provide both didactic (classroom, tutorial and laboratory) and experiential training to become leaders in today's dynamic healthcare environment.
 They also contribute to scholarly and other professional activities while participating in service commitments to the College of Pharmacy and their respective institutions.

-Pharmacokinetic/Pharmacodynamic (PK/PD) modeling;
+- Pharmacokinetic/Pharmacodynamic (PK/PD) modeling

-Animal model of infection;
+- Animal model of infection

-Population surveillance/outcome studies.
+- Population surveillance/outcome studies